Tory Brexiteers to force Commons vote on Brexit deal

 Tory Brexiteers are prepared to force a showdown vote in parliament on a compromise deal Rishi Sunak is expected to strike with the EU on new post-Brexit arrangements.

-The prime minister faces having to rely on Sir Keir Starmer’s Labour party as Tory rebels seek to embarrass Mr Sunak by staging a protest vote on an agreement forged over the Northern Ireland Protocol.
+The prime minister could be forced to rely on Sir Keir Starmer’s Labour party as Tory rebels seek to embarrass Mr Sunak by staging a protest vote on an agreement forged over the Northern Ireland Protocol.

-The prime minister does not have to offer MPs a vote any deal struck with Brussels, and could decide to defy DUP and Tory hardliners by signing an agreement against their wishes.
+The prime minister does not have to offer MPs a vote on any deal struck with Brussels, and could decide to defy DUP and Tory hardliners by signing an agreement against their wishes.

 But one Tory Brexiteer, a member of the European Research Group (ERG), told The Independent that backbench rebels could stage a vote of their own if Mr Sunak were to refuse one and enforce a protocol deal without DUP backing.

-Another ERG source added: “We absolutely need a vote in Commons when we know what is agree – it’s right for parliament to have a say in a matter as important as this one.
-There will concern shown by MPs if we did not get a vote.
+Another ERG source added: “We absolutely need a vote in Commons when we know what is agreed – it’s right for parliament to have a say in a matter as important as this one.
+There will be concern shown by MPs if we did not get a vote.
 There are all sorts of ways a vote can be arranged.”

-The ERG will meet for talks on Tuesday on next steps forward, and are also expected to talk to their allies in DUP – as they urged Mr Sunak not to agree to any role for EU single market rules or European Court of Justice jurisdiction in Northern Ireland.
+The ERG will meet for talks on Tuesday on the next steps forward, and are also expected to talk to their allies in DUP – as they urged Mr Sunak not to agree to any role for EU single market rules or European Court of Justice jurisdiction in Northern Ireland.

-Brexit hardliner Sir James Duddridge, a Boris Johnson ally, said as many 100 MPs could vote against a deal not backed by the DUP.
+Brexit hardliner Sir James Duddridge, a Boris Johnson ally, said as many as 100 MPs could vote against a deal not backed by the DUP.
 “There will be a lot of unhappiness.
 Not delivering on Brexit and creating this wedge issue is not a responsible or sensible thing to do,” he told The Independent.

 Sir Keir urged Mr Sunak to give MPs a vote on a post-Brexit deal, as he repeated his offer to get a deal through the Commons in the “national interest”.
 The Labour leader told reporters: “The question now is whether the prime minister is strong enough to get it through his own backbenches.”